mews6/cvi-fp/README.md

 "Dry Leaf .::RAWscan::." (https://skfb.ly/6UIWu) by Andrea Spognetta (Spogna) is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

 "Cupaniopsis Anacardioides Leaf" (https://skfb.ly/6Uoxn) by Opus Poly is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

+NOTE: these models are marked as NoAI: This model may not be used in datasets for, in the development of, or as inputs to generative AI programs